SAMPLE LETTER TO BE SENT TO THE FAA OR YOUR GOVERNMENT REPRESENTATIVES

 As a result of NextGen’s “freeway in the sky,” we are constantly exposed to excessive noise from low flying commercial aircraft and are extremely concerned about the noise and the fine black dust we find on our patios and in our homes, and the impact on our health.
 We are incensed about the FAA’s Environmental Assessment of less noise since it started directing commercial aircraft over our heads.
 This is nonsensical and wrong.

 I request that the FAA re-evaluate its actions and return to historically preferred flight paths over less populated areas.
-I request that airlines using JWA upgrade their fleets and fly quieter aircraft such as the Airbus 320neo or the 737 Max.
+I request that airlines using JWA upgrade their fleets and fly quieter aircraft, such as the Airbus 320neo.
 I also request that the airlines direct their pilots to utilize noise abatement procedures that include higher altitudes, engine cutbacks and minimal thrust until well over the ocean.
 I request that departing commercial aircraft follow the contours of the Newport Back Bay and turn only after reaching the ocean, instead of turning over highly populated neighborhoods and schools.
 I request that once the commercial aircraft are over the ocean, they reach much higher altitudes before flying back over land, and I request that the airlines and their pilots try to be good neighbors to those of us over whom they fly.

 Lastly, I am not going away, nor are my neighbors.
 We are just getting started and expect action!